ian-kent/go-log/README.md

 level := logger.Level()
 ```

-You can set the log level:
+Or to set the log level:

 ```
 // From a LogLevel